vtrpldn/digital-garden/src/posts/show-and-hide-content-easily-with-details-and-summary-html-tags.md

+---
+title: Show and Hide Content Easily With details and summary HTML Tags
+date: 2020-09-30
+tags:
+  - css
+  - codenewbie
+layout: layouts/post.njk
+---

+_This article was originally posted in the DEV Community._

 Here's a neat little trick:

 You can use the `<details>` and `<summary>` HTML tags to create a simple accordion/collapsible UI.